space-wizards/docs/src/en/proposals/theshued-librarian-workflow.md

 For each book, a unique key is made up of these words:
 `Legacy Revenant Tesla`
-The rest of the text is encrypted with this key using the Vigener cipher and the key elements are replaced with gibberish words from the table.
+and the key elements are replaced with gibberish words from the table.

 Disciplines are categories of knowledge.
 Different categories of knowledge allow you to study different crafts, and also differ in the complexity of obtaining this knowledge.